 Stanton Whitted's short life has been a series of new diagnoses, physical and developmental delays, medical procedures, therapies and treatment plans.
 With the help of the Division of Specialized Care for Children and other community supports, Stanton is now an active little boy showing more potential than his family thought possible.

-Everett Jamison's journey with a rare form of epilepsy has been a hard battle and an emotional roller coaster for he and his family.
-His mom, Trisha, says their Division of Specialized Children Care Coordinator has provided valuable emotional support and resources to navigate the medical, social and financial issues that come with Everett’s condition.
+Everett Jamison's journey with a rare form of epilepsy has been a hard battle and an emotional roller coaster for him and his family.
+His mom, Trisha, says their Division of Specialized Care for Children Care Coordinator has provided valuable emotional support and resources to navigate the medical, social and financial issues that come with Everett’s condition.

 Brandy Santiago was pregnant with her son Trooper Orosco when he was diagnosed with Down syndrome.
 Trooper then failed his newborn hearing screening after birth.
 Brandy says the Division of Specialized Care for Children helped her family navigate the new world of her son's diagnoses.
 DSCC continues to provide a valuable support system as he grows and develops.

 Zayd Jawad knows the challenges of growing up with a rare disease all too well.
 The 21-year-old was born with Hunter syndrome, a lysosomal storage disorder that affects his bodily systems and physical growth and development.
 UIC's Division of Specialized Care for Children was a constant presence throughout his childhood and adolescence, providing much-needed reassurance to Zayd and his parents.
 This support gave him hope and put him on the path to helping others.